Winter bicycle maintenance: Essential tips for every cyclist

 During the summer, riders can easily get away with skipping a drivetrain clean here and there.
 But in the winter, you’ll need to step up your game.

-Riders should have changed to a wet chain lubricant, which, as mentioned before, holds dirt and wears down the whole drivetrain.
-Even a wet lube will eventually wash away if it's too wet leading to corrosion and sticky chain links.
+Riders should have changed to a wet chain lubricant, which, as mentioned before, can hold dirt and wear down the whole drivetrain.
+Even wet lube will eventually wash away if it's too wet leading to corrosion and sticky chain links.
 At the very least, get a chain cleaning tool or similar.
 Run the chain through some degreaser and lubricate it once dry.

 Keep on top of your headset

-As the conditions get damp, water finds its way into all of the small parts of your bike and the headset especially, increasing wear.
-Thankfully, your headset is easy to check over and it’s well worth cleaning and greasing every so often to make sure that grit and water stay well away.
+As the conditions get damp, water finds its way into the small parts of your bike and the headset especially, thus increasing wear.
+Thankfully, your headset is easy to check over and it’s well worth cleaning and greasing every so often to ensure grit and water stay well away.

-It doesn’t take much either, just wipe away any old grease and apply a new film over the bearings.
+Just wipe away any old grease and apply a new film over the bearings.
 This will act as a barrier against water from ingressing into the bearing and increase its service life.
-Your headset will then remain smooth, even through gritty conditions.
+Your headset will remain smooth, even through gritty conditions – this practice can be applied to any bearing on the bike.

 Wet and muddy conditions boost the rate of wear of almost all of your bike’s components, which is why roadies often use a less expensive winter bike.

-While there’s nothing that can be done to slow down the wear, other than cleaning your bike regularly, the best you can do is check them more frequently and replace them when necessary.
+While you can't slow down the wear, other than cleaning your bike regularly, the best you can do is check them more frequently and replace them when necessary.
 After all, we all want smooth shifting and the ability to stop, even in the winter.

 Keep drainage ports clear

-Most bikes have small drainage ports often around the bottom bracket that allow for any water that’s somehow made it into the frame, to drain.
+Most bikes have small drainage ports often around the bottom bracket that allow any water that finds its way into the frame to drain.
 Throughout winter, there’s more water around and more puddles to cross which will find its way into the frame through disused cable ports on un-gusseted seat post clamps.

-With tonnes of mud, these drainage ports can clog which stops water from draining.
+With tonnes of mud, these drainage ports can clog, which prevents water from draining.
 Using a needle or a small Allen key, clear the blockage to allow the water to drain.

 Leave the bigger jobs for spring, unless urgent

-Maintenance such as suspension servicing and pivot bearing replacement should happen on at least an annual basis or as the manufacturer states.
+Maintenance such as suspension servicing and pivot bearing replacement should happen on at least an annual basis or as listed by the manufacturer.
 But to get the best longevity between service intervals, it’s wise to get these done as the dryer months roll in.
 That’s simply because there’s less dirt and moisture present that can get into these expensive components and accelerate wear.

 If these tasks are taken out at the start of the dryer months, your bike should run just fine throughout the summer and back through the winter.
 Doing this also provides an excellent reminder of when to get these jobs done again.

-However, if there’s something seriously wrong with your bike, such as excess play in a wheel hub or the suspension isn’t working as it should – it's worth getting that fixed straight away.
+However, if there’s something seriously wrong with your bike, such as excess play in a wheel hub or the suspension isn’t working as it should – it's worth getting that fixed immediately.